 We asked respondents specific questions about their attitudes to financial support for the arts, either personally or politically:

-Delving into Audience Finder ticketing data to understand the impact of Covid on venue incomes.
+Delving into Audience Finder ticketing data to monitor the sector's financial recovery.

 Centre for Cultural Value report shows crisis-hit UK cultural sector at a crossroads, as new research reveals profound impact of Covid-19 on workforce, audiences and organisations.